Ambareesh: As actor

+Ambareesh appeared as a child artist in the 1955 movie Shivasharane Nambekka alongside Rajendra Singh Babu.
 While the eminent Kannada film director Puttanna Kanagal was in search of a new face to play a brief antagonist role for his upcoming film, one of Ambareesh's close friends, Sangram Singh, suggested his name for the screen test much against his wishes.
 At his screen test, he was asked to walk in a certain fashion, utter a dialogue and toss a cigarette in his mouth.
 Impressed, Kanagal cast him in his 1972 film Naagarahaavu.
 The film also saw the debut of Vishnuvardhan, another actor who would go on to become one of Kannada cinema's most popular actors.

 Ambareesh appeared in about 208 films, including other films of Kanagal such as Paduvaaralli Pandavaru, Shubhamangala, Masanada Hoovu and Ranganayaki (1981).
-As of 2010, Ambareesh had acted in most films as lead in Kannada films, surpassing Rajkumar's record of 206 films as a lead actor and Vishnuvardhan's record of 230 films (including Kannada, Hindi, Telugu, Tamil and Malayalam films) as a lead actor.
+As of 2010, Ambareesh had acted in most films as lead in Kannada films, surpassing Rajkumar's record of 206 films as a lead actor and Vishnuvardhan's record of 230 films (including Kannada, Hindi, Tamil and Malayalam films) as a lead actor.
 The record has not been broken yet.
 He also was a supporting actor many times at the beginning of their careers.

 Ambareesh played the angry young man of the 1980s, and several films were tailor-made accordingly.
 The earliest of them was the political satire Antha (1981), directed by Rajendra Singh Babu and remade into Hindi and Tamil.
 This controversial film was the first in India to depict politicians and government officials as corrupt and villainous.
 Chakravyuha and New Delhi were made on the same lines, the first remade into Hindi as Inquilaab, starring Amitabh Bachchan and the second a remake of the Malayalam hit of the same name.
 His other notable films include Ranganayaki, Tony, Rani Maharani, Olavina Udugore, Hrudaya Haadithu, Hongkongnalli Agent Amar, Mannina Doni and Odahuttidavaru.
 His performance in Masanada Hoovu, Elu Suttina Kote and Sreekumaran Thampi's Malayalam film Gaanam (1982) received critical acclaim.
 Thampi cast Ambareesh after being impressed with his performance in Ranganayaki.
 Despite turning out to be a commercial failure, the film went on to win the Kerala State Film Award for Best Film with Popular Appeal and Aesthetic Value.

 Ambareesh also showed great performance in Mamateya Madilu, Hrudaya Haadithu, Elu Sutinaa Kote and Mouna Raga.
 He also acted with legend Rajkumar.
 He is well known as Mandyada Gandu, Kaliyuga Karna (for his generosity), and Rebel Star.
 He was awarded the State award for best actor for Antha and best supporting role for Masanada Hoovu, NTR Award by Andhra Pradesh Government, Film Fare best actor award for Olavina Udugore and Film Fare Award (lifetime achievement award).
 He was the first Kannada actor to inaugurate the world-famous Mysore Dasara festival organized by the government of Karnataka.
 He also won the Karnataka Government's Dr. Vishnuvardhan Award in 2011.